-TBH, if you’re of this mindset, it won’t take you far.
+TBH, this mindset won’t take you really far with your blog.
 Because blogging demands lots of patience and work.

 Because, even when there are a few new bloggers raking in some income from their blogs within a few months, there are still a lot of blogs that only started making money after some years of blogging.

 Most times, these could be due to the consistency of the blogger, the marketing strategy they used or they niche they are blogging in.